walles/batterylogger/README.md

 * Try turning the phone with an almost-empty history.
 Note how you get the same dialog over and over.
 Fix that so that the dialog only shows up once.

+* Make sure there's enough room for the tick labels at the bottom;
+there wasn't on one of the beta devices.